The child's eyes become sour. Why do my child's eyes turn sour? Causes and treatment Why children's eyes turn sour

 • If the disease is caused by allergens, then antihistamines are prescribed:

-To achieve the maximum therapeutic effect, instillation of drops and ointment should be carried out as follows:
+To achieve the maximum therapeutic effect, instillation of drops and application of ointment should be done as follows:

-4. When carrying out this procedure, it is very important that the cannula of the drug tube does not come into contact with the mucous membrane of the eye.
+4. When carrying out this procedure, it is very important that the cannula of the tube with the medicine does not come into contact with the mucous membrane of the eye.

-Too "initiative" mothers, sometimes resort to instillation of breast milk in the eyes, or the application of tea bags.
-In no case should this be done, as this leads to an increase in the reproduction of pathogenic microflora.
+Mothers who are too “initiative” sometimes resort to putting breast milk in their eyes or applying tea bags.
+This should not be done under any circumstances, as this leads to an increase in the proliferation of pathogenic microflora.
 Such false healing will aggravate the course of the disease.

-When the child's eyes turn sour, you can massage the lacrimal canal.
-This will allow you to fully restore its function.
+If your child's eyes become sour, you can massage the lacrimal canal.
+This will allow its function to be fully restored.

-1. Before the procedure, wash your hands with soapy water;
+1. Before the procedure, you must wash your hands with soap and water;

-3. The criterion for the correctness of the massage is the release of pus from the lacrimal points;
+3. The criterion for the correctness of the massage is the release of pus from the lacrimal openings;

-4. After this manipulation, it is necessary to perform, followed by the instillation of drugs prescribed by the oculist.
+4. After this manipulation, it is necessary to perform, followed by instillation of medications prescribed by the ophthalmologist.

 This procedure is most often prescribed for the development of dacryocystitis.

-• Walks in the fresh air should be excluded only in the acute period.
-When a child has not only sour eyes, but also a fever;
+• Walking in the fresh air should be avoided only in the acute period.
+When a child not only experiences souring of the eyes, but also a rise in temperature;

-• After reducing the severity of the process, daily walks can be resumed., while limiting them in time;
+• After the severity of the process has subsided, daily walks can be resumed, while limiting them in time;

-• It is allowed to go outside if one hour has passed after the procedure for washing the eye.
-Upon arrival from a walk, be sure to wash and instill eyes;
+• You are allowed to go outside if one hour has passed after the eye wash procedure.
+Upon arrival from a walk, be sure to rinse and apply eye drops;

 • If the weather is rainy, frosty or windy, it is best to postpone the walk.
-In this case, ventilation of the room will be sufficient.
+In this case, it will be enough to ventilate the room.

-He notes that any manifestation of ocular pathology (especially if it is accompanied by a symptom of souring of the eye), it is necessary to visit an ophthalmologist.
+Notes that any manifestation of eye pathology (especially if it is accompanied by a symptom of souring of the eye), it is necessary to visit an ophthalmologist.

-It is impossible for parents to independently establish a diagnosis, since all the symptoms of eye diseases are very similar to each other.
+It is impossible for parents to make a diagnosis on their own, since all the symptoms of eye diseases are very similar to each other.

-To carry out the correct treatment, it is necessary to establish an accurate diagnosis.
+To carry out correct treatment it is necessary to establish an accurate diagnosis.

-The doctor also notes that the correct and timely selected treatment gives a positive dynamics of therapy already on the second day.
+The doctor also notes that correct and timely treatment gives positive dynamics of therapy already on the second day.

 Prevention

-Proper hygienic care of the visual organs of a small patient should be carried out daily.
+Proper hygienic care for the visual organs of a small patient should be carried out daily.

-• For this, the child must have an individual towel;
+• To do this, the child must have an individual towel;

-• If a child of the first year of life, his eyes should be constantly treated with objects of an individual hyena;
+• If the child is in his first year of life, his eyes should be constantly treated with individual hyena items;

-• It is very important during the period of illness to change bed linen daily;
+• It is very important to change bed linen daily during illness;

-• Before carrying out hygienic manipulations, it is necessary to wash hands with soapy water;
+• Before carrying out hygienic manipulations, it is necessary to wash your hands with soap and water;

 • If any negative signs appear, contact the children's clinic;